CM 1.1 - Define and describe the concept of public health.

 a) Describe the methods of data presentation for Quantitative data.

-b) Describe the methods of graphical presentation for Qualitative data.
+c) Describe the methods of graphical presentation for Qualitative data.

-c) Explain the survey methods that can be adopted in the community for survey on malnutrition.
+d) Explain the survey methods that can be adopted in the community for survey on malnutrition.

 CM 6.3 - Describe, discuss and demonstrate the application of elementary statistical methods including tests of significance in various study designs.

-a) Enumerate various tests of significance.
+e) Enumerate various tests of significance.
 Describe steps of performing Chi-square test.

-b) Tests for Quantitative Data
+f) Tests for Quantitative Data

 CM 6.4 -Enumerate, discuss and demonstrate Common sampling techniques, simple statistical methods, frequency distribution, measures of central tendency and dispersion.

-c) Enumerate different methods of sampling in a research study.
+a) Enumerate different methods of sampling in a research study.
 Describe the steps of performing a stratified random sampling method.

-d) Centering constants.
-(MUHS-Winter 2022)
+f) Centering constants (MUHS-Winter 2022)

 CM 7.9 - Describe and demonstrate the application of computers in epidemiology.